-In a recent case, the Federal Court held that the RPD's "insistence that an individual needs to go to the gay village to be gay" to be "stereotypical and thus unreasonable."181 In yet another recent case, the Federal Court strongly rejected a plausibility finding based on an unacceptable stereotype.
-The Court held that the RPD was "effectively saying that gay men are promiscuous and that they are incapable of living in monogamous relationships," and that "no gay man would choose to live outside of the gay community."182 Because of the use of stereotypes, the Federal Court rejected all of the RPD's credibility findings: "The idea that gay men are invariably promiscuous and incapable of establishing stable relationships is a pejorative characterization and it colors all of the Board's evidentiary findings, as well as its state protection finding."183
+living in monogamous relationships," and that "no gay man would choose to live outside of the gay community."
+Because of the use of stereotypes, the Federal Court rejected all of the RPD's credibility findings: "The idea that gay men are invariably promiscuous and incapable of establishing stable relationships is a pejorative characterization and it colours all of the Board's evidentiary findings, as well as its state protection finding."

-In a 2003 judicial review, the Federal Court found that the RPD wrongly relied on stereotypes about gay men in rejecting a Ukrainian teenager's refugee claim.184 The Court stated that inferences made by the RPD "were based on stereotypical profiles that simply cannot be assumed to be appropriate to all persons of homosexual orientation . . .
-"185 In 2004, the Federal Court of Canada allowed an application for judicial review because the RPD had erred in stating that "it is surprising that the claimant did not have any problems with the authorities even though his appearance and his artistic and occupational activities over many years might have suggested a tendency or orientation other than heterosexual."186 In a similar finding, the Federal Court held in a 2005 ruling that the RPD's requirement that a claimant be effeminate in appearance or behavior constituted a "thoroughly discredited stereotype which should not have any bearing on the Board's judgment of the Applicant's credibility."187 In another case, a Colombian woman alleged that "[...] as a result of her physical attributes, including her manner of speaking and walking, physical appearance, and her choice of attire, she is a visible target for cleansing squads and skinhead groups."188 The RPD was not convinced; the decision reveals stereotypical ideas of how lesbians appear: "The claimant presents as an articulate, professional, well-groomed, and attractive young woman.
-Based on all these considerations, including the fact that she has yet to be targeted in Colombia as a result of her alleged physical attributes, the panel cannot conclude that the claimant's sexual orientation would be physically obvious to intolerant and bigoted segments of Colombian society.189 Viewing gay men as effeminate or lesbians as masculine reveals prejudicial stereotypes about gay men and lesbians, and a narrow understanding of the construction of masculinity and feminity.
+In a 2003 judicial review, the Federal Court found that the RPD wrongly relied on stereotypes about gay men in rejecting a Ukrainian teenager's refugee claim.
+187 The Court stated that inferences made by the RPD "were based on stereotypical profiles that simply cannot be assumed to be appropriate to all persons of homosexual orientation . . .
+"188 In 2004, the Federal Court of Canada allowed an application for judicial review because the RPD had erred in stating that "it is surprising that the claimant did not have any problems with the authorities even though his appearance and his artistic and occupational activities over many years might have suggested a tendency or orientation other than heterosexual."
+In a similar finding, the Federal Court held in a 2005 ruling that the RPD's requirement that a claimant be effeminate in appearance or behaviour constituted a "thoroughly discredited stereotype which should not have any bearing on the Board's judgment of the Applicant's credibility."
+In another case, a Colombian woman alleged that "[...] as a result of her physical attributes, including her manner of speaking and walking, physical appearance, and her choice of attire, she is a visible target for cleansing squads and skinhead groups."191 The RPD was not convinced; the decision reveals stereotypical ideas of how lesbians appear: "The claimant presents as an articulate, professional, well-groomed, and attractive young woman.
+Based on all these considerations, including the fact that she has yet to be targeted in Colombia as a result of her alleged physical attributes, the panel cannot conclude that the claimant's sexual orientation would be physically obvious to intolerant and bigoted segments of Colombian society.
+192 Viewing gay men as effeminate or lesbians as masculine reveals prejudicial stereotypes about gay men and lesbians, and a narrow understanding of the construction of masculinity and feminity.

 Manifestly, decision-makers should be very cautious about assessing a claimant's membership in a particular social group based on the perception of the claimant's physical appearance, mannerisms or manner of dress, or on any expectations of how they are to behave.
 Such conclusions may constitute stereotyping unless based on a sound evidentiary foundation, such as evidence of how the claimant would be perceived in his or her home country.
-The Federal Court has stated that determinations of ethnicity cannot be based on the physical appearance of the claimant if such observations are simply based on the decision-maker's observations of a claimant's appearance or on stereotypical assumptions.190 It is strongly suggested that the same principle applies to the determination of a claimant's sexual orientation or gender identity.
+The Federal Court has stated that determinations of ethnicity cannot be based on the physical appearance of the claimant if such observations are simply based on the decision-maker's observations of a claimant's appearance or on stereotypical